Kirby-SDC/QA/README.md

 I believe that's about it, otherwise follow the steps below and you should be good to go.
 I will work on refactoring this to include the client files as well, but it really isn't necessary as you can run them both seperately anyhow.

-If you have any questions or need help reach out to me on Slack - Andrew Arsenault.
+If you have any questions, advice, help setting up or find bugs please reach out to me on Slack - Andrew Arsenault.

 Thanks, good luck!